Sign In Register

 Is Summit a Good Place to Live?

-Based on current data, Summit receives an overall livability score of 3.5 out of 5.0, earning a grade of B+.
-Key strengths include above-average household incomes, a low poverty rate, high health insurance coverage.
+Based on current data, Summit receives an overall livability score of 2.8 out of 5.0, earning a grade of C+.
+Key strengths include above-average household incomes, low crime rates, abundant sunshine, a low poverty rate.
 Areas to be aware of include high housing costs, above-average unemployment.
-Summit offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Summit has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs